DeskX11/DeskX/README.md

 <p align="center"><img height="120px" src="./info/logo.png"></p>
-<h4 align="center">DeskX - Remote control in a local network</h4>
+<h4 align="center">DeskX - Remote control program</h4>

 ## About project and reasons for creation

-The project was created for its own use within the home local network (it is not recommended to use it over the Internet without an encrypted tunnel).
+The project was created for its own use within the home local network (you can use DeskX over the internet using port forwarding via ssh, with such a connection you only need to use the TCP protocol).
 I have a server at home with a large number of Linux virtual machines to which I needed remote access.
 All similar remote control programs I tried lagged in the process (banal scrolling in the browser or dragging windows).
 For this reason, a project was created that focuses on the fastest possible data transfer over the local network.
 The project works on all operating systems with X11.
 [Leave your review :)](https://github.com/DeskX11/DeskX/discussions/4)

 ## Functionality (not fully implemented)